GardGravdal/FiniteElementMethod/README.md

 # FiniteElementMethod
 Numerical solutions to PED's using FEM.
-Project in the course TMA4212 Numerical Solution of Differential Equations by Difference Methods.
+Group project in the course TMA4212 Numerical Solution of Differential Equations by Difference Methods.